-The Okavango basin straddles four countries within the SADC region: Angola, Botswana, Namibia, and Zimbabwe.
-Climatically, the northwestern part of the basin, largely within Angola, is wetter with the more southern parts of the basin within Botswana and Namibia having semi-arid to arid conditions.
+The Okavango basin straddles four countries within the SADC region: Angola, Botswana, Namibia, and Zimbabwe (Figure 3.2).
+Climatically, the northwestern part of the basin, largely within Angola, is wetter, with the more southern parts of the basin within Botswana and Namibia having semiarid to arid conditions.
 Environmental requirements are largely focused on the Okavango delta as a Ramsar site.
-The physical, ecological, and institutional characteristics of the basin lend themselves to sorting the basin into five sub-catchments:
+The physical, ecological, and institutional characteristics of the basin lend themselves to sorting the basin into five subcatchments (Figure 3.3):

 - Sub-catchment 1: The Cubango catchment.
-The underlying geology is volcanic and Kalahari sands and provides quick response "flashy" hydrology.
-This area is less ecologically important but has strong economic potential centered on agricultural development and livelihoods (subsistence agriculture, fisheries, resource harvesting). - Sub-catchment 2: The Cuito catchment is strongly groundwater driven and ecologically more important.
-The floodplains are important for rich biodiversity. - Sub-catchment 3: The Kavango river after the confluence of the Cubango and Cuito.
+The underlying geology is volcanic and Kalahari sands and provides quick-response "flashy" hydrology.
+This area is less ecologically important but has strong economic potential centered on agricultural development and livelihoods (subsistence agriculture, fisheries, resource harvesting). - Sub-catchment 2: The Cuito catchment is strongly groundwater-driven and ecologically more important.
+The floodplains are important for rich biodiversity. - Sub-catchment 3: The Kavango River after the confluence of the Cubango and Cuito.
 This region has strong groundwater influences and critical floodplains.
 The delta is significant for fisheries. - Sub-catchment 4: The delta system is a Ramsar site with rich biodiversity and social dependencies.
 Floods and sediment load are important to maintain ecological function in elements such as the permanent wetlands, seasonally flooded plains, and grasslands.
-Upstream agricultural nutrient pollution constitutes a serious concern. - Sub-catchment 5: The Boteti river and pans downstream of the delta are largely driven by rainfall and local groundwater, with some additional release from the delta.
-This part of the basin has a high population density, with heavy reliance on fishing, livestock, hunting, domestic water supply, and recreation.
+Upstream agricultural nutrient pollution constitutes a serious concern. - Sub-catchment 5: The Boteti River and pans downstream of the delta are largely driven